James Cregg

-James Cregg (born August 18, 1973) is an American football coach who is an assistant offensive line coach for the San Francisco 49ers.
-He previously was the offensive line coach at LSU.
+James Cregg (born August 18, 1973) is an American football coach.

-High school career
+Early life

 Cregg attended and played high school football at Norco High School in Norco, California.

 College career

 Cregg played college football at Colorado State University.
 He was an all-WAC offensive lineman in 1995.

 Coaching career

+Early career

 Cregg began his coaching career at his alma mater, Colorado State University, where he was a graduate assistant from 1997 to 1999.
 He was the defensive line coach at Colgate University from 2000 to 2003 at the University of Idaho.

 Cregg served as the offensive line coach at the University of Southern California from 2010 to 2013 and at the University of Tennessee in 2009.
 Prior to that, Cregg was an assistant offensive line coach with the NFL Oakland Raiders from 2007 to 2008.

+Los Angeles Chargers

+In 2017, Cregg was the assistant offensive line coach for the Los Angeles Chargers.